usnistgov/PyHyperScattering/docs/source/getting_started/environment_setup.rst

 Install PyHyperScattering
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-``pip install pyhyperscattering[bluesky, ui]`` installs PyHyperScattering.
+``pip install pyhyperscattering[bluesky,ui]`` installs PyHyperScattering.
 The ``bluesky`` portion installs Bluesky-related dependencies needed to access the NSLS II Tiled database.
 The ``ui`` portion installs the necessary dependencies to draw a mask.
 In some cases, it may be necessary to clone and check out a later PyHyperScattering commit or branch instead of the default version.
 Below are some examples.

 - ``pip install "git+https://github.com/usnistgov/PyHyperScattering.git#egg=PyHyperScattering[bluesky, ui]"`` installs the latest commit on the main branch.